core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 Considerations for Unencrypted Use
 ==================================
+While not recommended,
+DoC can be without any encryption
+(e.g., in very constrained environments where encryption is not possible or necessary).
+It can also be used when lower layers provide secure communication between client and server.
+In both cases,
+potential benefits of
-While not recommended, using DoC with unencrypted CoAP can also have its benefits in very constrained environments where encryption is not possible or necessary.
-Potential benefits of unencrypted DoC usage over classic DNS are e.g. block-wise transfer or alternative CoAP Content-Formats to overcome link-layer constraints.
+unencrypted DoC usage over classic DNS are e.g. block-wise transfer or alternative CoAP Content-Formats to overcome link-layer constraints.